BashiirHagi/aws-iconik-transcoder/README.md

 ## Transcoder proxy startup services and enablement:
 Create the transcoder services script with the following commands:
 - vim transcoder-services.sh
-- add #!bin/bash to the file header
+- Add #!bin/bash to the file header
-- copy the following code block to the file
+- Copy the following code block to the file

 ```bash
 - copy the following contents inside: